 Paul Greenhalgh is a historian, writer, curator, and manager in the visual arts.
-He is currently Executive Director at the Sainsbury Centre, UK, a gallery and think-tank that is part of the University of East Anglia.
-He is also Professor of Art History and Museum Strategy at UEA.
+He is the inaugural Director of the Zaha Hadid Foundation.
+He is also Professor Emeritus of Art History and Museum Strategy at the University of East Anglia.

-My new book – Ceramic Art & Civilisation is out on 11 March.
+My book – Ceramic Art & Civilisation came out in March 2021.

 In his major new history, Paul Greenhalgh tells the story of ceramics as a story of human civilisation, from the Ancient Greeks to the present day.
 As a core craft technology, pottery has underpinned domesticity, business, religion, recreation, architecture, and art for millennia.
 Indeed, the history of ceramics parallels the development of human society.